We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Testing your hormones can help provide a full picture of your health, including what could be contributing to low energy or weight gain.
 Before picking a hormone test, be sure to consider whether you are looking for insight into your fertility, menopause, or testosterone levels.
 Follow up with your doctor to discuss the results.

-Some conditions or complications can develop as a result of a hormone imbalance.
+Some conditions or complications can develop because of a hormone imbalance.
 If you’re suddenly losing or gaining weight without trying, have joint pains, severe fatigue, or abdominal pain that doesn’t go away, schedule an appointment to speak with a doctor.

 Consider seeing a doctor if you’re trying to get pregnant and are having difficulty, or if you’re experiencing other reproductive issues.